keithZmudzinski/EHR_Parser/README.md

 Provides two APIs:
   1. GET request to lookup specific medical terms.<br>
     URL : http://localhost:8020/ehrp/lookup?text=hpertension<br>
+    Required parameter: 'text'; this should be the term you want to lookup.<br>
     Optional parameter 'type': The type of term you are looking up.
 If not provided, all types are tried.<br>
         Possible values for type:
         * 'drug'
         * 'prescription'
         * 'disorder'

   2. POST request to provide medical text to process.<br>
     URL : http://localhost:8020/ehrp/extract<br>
-    Required parameter: 'text'; this should be the text you want to process<br>
+    Required parameter: 'text'; this should be the text you want to process.<br>
     Optional parameter: 'types'; this should be a list of strings of types of medical terms you want to be extracted.
 If not provided, all types are tried.<br>
         Possible values in types: